shivannis/xandr-docs-public/xandr-docs/articles/bidders/the-big-picture.md

 ### Step 3.
 Impression bus sends bid requests to bidders

 The impression bus sends out a [bid request](outgoing-bid-request-to-bidders.md) to all bidders, including [Xandr's Digital Platform UI](xandr-s-digital-platform-ui.md).
-Bidders may opt out of certain impressions based on the inventory, see [Enhanced Bidder Profiles (enhanced-bidder-profiles.md).
+Bidders may opt out of certain impressions based on the inventory, see [Enhanced Bidder Profiles](enhanced-bidder-profiles.md).
 Within the bid request, each bidder is passed all relevant information about the user and inventory, as well as the publisher's advertiser exclusion profile.
 Each bidder is also passed all data within that bidder's reserved user cookie space.

 ### Step 4.
 Bidders submit CPM bids